dbuscombe-usgs/pyDGS-web/README.txt

 * grain size bins: grain size values at which the distribution is evaluated

 PROCESSING NOTES:
-Note that the larger the density parameter, the longer the execution time.
+Note that the smaller the density parameter, the longer the execution time.

 ### license:
     GNU Lesser General Public License, Version 3